mnelson4/printmyblog/readme.txt

 Note: images may be missing from very large PDFs.
 See the FAQ "My PDFs are missing images" below for help.

+If you use Pro Print, you can download the PDF using our print service.

-= How do I remove the headers and footers from printouts? = You probably don't want the site's title, date, and URL appearing in printouts.
+= How do I remove the headers and footers from printouts? = *One option is to upgrade for the Pro Print service, which adds more professional-looking content to the margins (like just page numbers, running headers, and logos).*

+You probably don't want the site's title, date, and URL appearing in printouts.
 Here is how to remove it for various browsers:

 Google Chrome (for paper and PDF)